 Our Goals and Our Choices:

 Convert an articulated loader into an 8 wheeled, low snow grooming machine...
-Early winter 2018
+Fall 2019

 There are antique car shows, there are sportscar shows, and then there is our family hybrid car show: